 Q: Where do I go for help?

-The YWCA Crisis Service offers walk-in service at two locations.
+The YWCA Crisis Service offers walk-in services, Monday through Friday.

 Q: What if I need help after business hours?

 The YWCA Crisis Service can be reached 24-hours a day, 7 days a week, 365 days a year at 603-668-2299.
 You must be able to give a name and call back number and an advocate will call you back within ten minutes.
 If you have a private call block on your phone, you will need to unblock that by pressing *87 to receive calls from the advocate.